hermangroup/docs/wallets/electrum/advanced.rst

 ========================================

-This section will show you how to sign a transaction with an offline Dash Electrum wallet using the command line.
+This section will show you how to sign a transaction with an offline Historia Electrum wallet using the command line.

 Create an unsigned transaction
 ------------------------------